ahmedelzubair/TreeCodingChallenge/README.md

 Test coverage report is available in the [test_coverage_report](test_coverage_report) directory.

 If you have any questions or need further assistance, please feel free to reach out.
-Thank you for checking out my completed Java assignment!
+Thank you for checking out my work!